David Yarrow: Career

 After graduating from Edinburgh University, Yarrow pursued a career in finance.
 He spent 8 years working as an institutional stockbroker in UK equities, both in London and New York City.
 In 1993 Yarrow was appointed Director of Equities at Natwest Securities where he worked until leaving to found his London-based hedge fund, Clareville Capital in 1995.

 Yarrow's passion and interest in photography remained constant throughout this period, which prompted Spear's magazine to liken him to James Boswell in an article that explored Yarrow's "double-life" as hedge fund manager and artist.

 In 2021, Yarrow has been focussing on his staged narrative shoots such as his Wild West series.

 Photography

 His approach to photography is guided by Jim Richardson's assertion that "if you want to be a better photographer stand in front of more interesting stuff".

 He has captured a diverse range of subjects and collaborators including the Dinka people of South Sudan, Diego Maradona, Cindy Crawford, Cara Delevingne and various wildlife around the world.

-In December 2017, Yarrow shot LVMH's "Don't Crack Under Pressure" campaign with Cara Delevingne.

 When possible, Yarrow takes his photographs of dangerous wildlife using a remote-controlled camera, acknowledging that a photographer can achieve perspective by capturing shots that look up at the animal from the ground.

 Yarrow uses an innovative technique to capture his shots.
 One of Yarrow's methods involves coating his camera casing in a variety of scents to entice dangerous animals towards his camera lens.
 These treatments have been used after research into identifying the most attractive and enticing smell for the animal in question.